dizecto/grpc-go-uds/ISSUE.md

 Please see the FAQ in our main README.md, then answer the questions below before submitting your issue.

-# Weird errors like "frame too large" and "PROTOCOL_ERROR" occurrred for unix domain socket on Windows
+# Errors like "frame too large" and "PROTOCOL_ERROR" occurred for unix domain socket on Windows

 ### What version of gRPC are you using?
 v1.62.1